paulseabrook/pauls-plastics/PLANNING.md

 - Be able to click "disc list" to see the list of discs.
 - Be able to click on a disc's "info".
 - Once the info is clicked for a particular disc, be able to see the stats on that disc and different comments and ratings for that disc.
-- Be able to delete a disc
+- Be able to delete a disc.
-- Be able to update a disc
+- Be able to update a disc.
 - Once on the stats and review page and if signed in, I want to be able to add a rating and comment for that particular disc.
-- Be able to click "home." and go back to the sign-up/sign-in "screen"
+- Be able to click "home." and go back to the sign-up/sign-in "screen".

 ---